hans-jorg/efm32gg-stk3700-gcc-cmsis/18-ucos2/README.md

 |  Project Folder                                              |  os_cfg.h includes.h                                      |

 The uC/OS II version from Micrium website lacks the port folder entirely.
 Ports available in the Micrium do not use GCC compiler.
-A Cortex M3 port for GCC could be found in [github](https://github.com/huyugui/STDFS/tree/master/lcd-demo/ucos/uCOS-II/Ports/ARM-Cortex-M3/Generic/GCC)[25].
+A Cortex M3 port for GCC could be found in [github](https://github.com/huyugui/STDFS/tree/master/lcd-demo/ucos/uCOS-II/Ports/ARM-Cortex-M3/Generic/GCC)[25]. *But beware!!
+Both must be compatible. i.e. same version.*

 ##Configuration